Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-These dogs are known for being loyal, protective, and agile.
-The breed has a history as a working dog but is usually a family pet today, though some German shepherds still work as military and police dogs.
+German shepherds are known for being loyal, protective, and agile.
+The breed has a history as a working dog but is usually a family pet today, though some German shepherds still work as military and police dogs.[1]
+Here’s what you should know about the costs to own this breed.

 How much does a German shepherd cost?